aradreed/Game-Prices/README.md

-# Game-Prices v0.5.1
+# Game-Prices v0.6
 ## Description
 Grabs the recent price from pricecharting.com for video games.
-Pass it a game name, and it will display the loose price, complete price, and new price for the game.
-Currently only works for specific games (ones that are redirected to their own page instead of the search).
+Pass it a game name, and it will display the loose price, complete price (only for results with one match), and new price for the game.
+If the search has only one match, it will list that one.
+Otherwise, all the search results will be listed.

 ## Usage
 ```